awslabs/aws-encryption-sdk-specification/changes/2020-07-15_encryption-context-reserved-prefix.md/change.md

 It is possible that an existing encryption context used as input to encrypt will be broken by this change.
-Designing a migration approach for affected users is out of scope for this document.
+Designing a migration approach for affected customers is out of scope for this document.

 ## Motivation

 The current statement using "SHOULD" is too weak to be of any use.
-Some users could be providing encryption contexts with key fields using the `aws` prefix, and in fact this is relatively likely since the context of many uses of the ESDK
+Some customers could be providing encryption contexts with key fields using the `aws` prefix, and in fact this is relatively likely since the context of many uses of the ESDK